FDA May Disqualify 2 Chinese Labs Over Unreliable Data, Lab Violations

 FDA investigators visited Mid-Link facilities earlier this year and have already corresponded with the lab, ascertaining that there have been violations of good laboratory practice.

-Both Hong and Fu agreed this was unlikely, according to the FDA, and Fu explained that when technicians could not get a stable reading, they “added a certain value.”
-At a second investigation visit, the lab acknowledged “the study supervisor did not pay attention to the data during the process.”
+Both Hong and Fu agreed that this was unlikely, according to the FDA, and Fu explained that when technicians could not get a stable reading, they “added a certain value.”
+At a second investigation visit, the lab acknowledged that “the study supervisor did not pay attention to the data during the process.”

 The FDA found the response to be inadequate, as there was no documentation of what actions would be taken to address, correct, and prevent the specific violations from recurrence.
-The violations discovered “occurred in multiple studies with various study directors over many months,” suggesting “systemic failures” and unreliable data, the FDA wrote in the latest warning.
+The violations that were discovered “occurred in multiple studies with various study directors over many months,” suggesting “systemic failures” and unreliable data, the FDA wrote in the latest warning.

 Animal Testing Health Violations

-FDA investigators visited Sanitation & Environmental Technology Institute from March 6 to March 15, and similarly found the lab’s responses to violations to be inadequate thus far.
+FDA investigators visited Sanitation & Environmental Technology Institute from March 6 to March 15 and similarly found the lab’s responses to violations to be inadequate thus far.

-In the latest warning letter, the FDA wrote that during investigations, the study director did not ensure proper protocols, including making sure all experimental data were accurately recorded and verified, and that all test materials were properly archived.
+In the latest warning letter, the FDA wrote that during investigations, the study director did not ensure proper protocols, including making sure all experimental data were accurately recorded and verified and that all test materials were properly archived.

 Two materials designed to be used during surgery were swapped during the course of one test, and this was never documented, according to the FDA.
-In another test, data was duplicated and not corrected even after the FDA’s discovery.
+In another test, data were duplicated and not corrected even after the FDA’s discovery.

 During a visit, FDA investigators saw that cage cards for guinea pigs and rats did not include unique animal identification numbers, meaning data from those animals tests could not be attributed or confirmed.
 The animals also were not isolated and evaluated for health upon arrival from outside sources in accordance with acceptable veterinary medical practice.
-In addition, newly received and unexamined animals were housed together with animals already in the lab, and the lab could not provide any documentation that they ensured animals that participated in the testing were not sick.
+In addition, newly received and unexamined animals were housed together with animals already in the lab, and the lab could not provide any documentation that they ensured that animals that participated in the testing were not sick.